 As a clinical-stage company, Abivax leverages its immune enhancing and antiviral platforms to optimize and develop drug candidates to treat ulcerative colitis and other inflammatory diseases (ABX464), HIV (ABX464), and liver cancer (ABX196).
 Our mission is to utilize Abivax’s drug development platforms to bring innovative and effective solutions to patients in these therapeutic areas with significant unmet needs.

-We have one key focus: To contribute towards the global effort to combat antibiotic resistance.
+Allecra’s mission is to contribute to the global effort to combat anti-biotic resistance.
 Antibiotic resistance is widespread and growing exponentially.
-Allecra’s contribution is to develop new treatments which overcome emerging resistance mechanisms, thereby saving lives of patients whose infections may otherwise be inadequately treated
+Allecra’s contribution is to develop new treatments which overcome emerging resistance mechanisms, thereby saving lives of patients whose infections will otherwise be inadequately treated.

 Anima Biotech is advancing Translation Control Therapeutics, the first and only platform for the discovery of small molecule drugs that specifically control mRNA translation as a new strategy against hard and undruggable targets in many diseases.